 WEEI Boston, Baltimore Sun:

 “Maybe those guys got to study the rule book and figure it out,” the quarterback said at the time.
 “We obviously knew what we were doing, and we made some pretty important plays.
 It was a real good weapon for us.
 Maybe we’ll have something in store next week.
-I don’t know what’s deceiving about that. should figure it out.”
+I don’t know what’s deceiving about that.
+[The Ravens] should figure it out.”

 If somebody calls out another professional on knowing the rules inside and out, and does so in such a smug fashion, you better not get caught with your hand in the cookie jar.
 You need to be completely above any and all suspicion.